EBIO5460Fall2025/class-materials/10_2_sampling_distribution.md

 The sampling distribution is a frequentist conceptualization of our **big idea in data science** of **counting all the ways the data could have happened**.
-It is the key to understanding frequentist inference.
+It’s the key to understanding frequentist inference.
 The sampling distribution is the distribution of a sample statistic from repeatedly sampling the population.
 There are two critical features of this frequentist conceptualization: